Kythira: Cytherean

 The term Cytherean can be used to refer to things from or related to the planet Venus, pictured here.

 A common theme in art, The Birth of Venus is shown in this 1879 painting by William-Adolphe Bouguereau.

 Cytherean /sɪθə'riːən/ is an adjective literally meaning of Cythera (Latin Cytherēa, from the Greek adjective Κυθέρεια Kythereia, from Κύθηρα Kythēra 'Cythera').
 The word Cytherean was first applied to the goddess and later, due to word taboo, to the planet Venus that had been named after the goddess.

 When planetary scientists began to have a need to discuss details of the planets, a need arose for generally accepted adjectives.
 As the planets had traditionally been associated with gods in classical mythology, there were commonly used adjectives that already related to some characteristic of the gods; for example, Mars and "martial" (warlike), Saturn and "saturnine" (gloomy).
-A consensus arose to use a slightly modified form - "Martian" for Mars, "Saturnian" for Saturn - that avoided these existing connotations.
+A consensus arose to use a slightly modified form—"Martian" for Mars, "Saturnian" for Saturn—that avoided these existing connotations.

-In the case of Venus, however, the traditional adjective would have been "Venereal" or "Venerial", which was strongly associated with sex (eg as in venereal disease), and the alternative term "Venerean"/"Venerian" (/vᵻ'nɪəriən/) was felt by many astronomers to be too similar, and was generally avoided.
+In the case of Venus, however, the traditional adjective would have been "Venereal" or "Venerial", which was strongly associated with sex (e.g. as in venereal disease), and the alternative term "Venerean"/"Venerian" (/vᵻ'nɪəriən/) was felt by many astronomers to be too similar, and was generally avoided.
 The Greek name for Venus was Aphrodite; an adjective derived from that name would be "Aphrodisian" /æfroʊˈdɪziən/, or "Aphrodisial", which was again avoided due to a similarity to "aphrodisiac".
 A consensus arose to use "Cytherian" or "Cytherean"; Cytherēa had been used in Greek mythology as an alternative name for Aphrodite, derived from the legend that she had been born from the sea and emerged on the island of Cythera.

-The term "Venusian" /vᵻ'njuːʒ(i)ən/ was not originally popular as it was seen as clumsy; Sagan referred to it in 1966 as "a barbarism, comparable to 'Marsian', 'Jupiterian' or 'Earthian'.".
+The term "Venusian" /vᵻ'njuːʒ(i)ən/ was not originally popular as it was seen as clumsy; Carl Sagan referred to it in 1966 as "a barbarism, comparable to 'Marsian', 'Jupiterian' or 'Earthian'.".
 However, practices shifted over the years, and in the 21st century "Venusian" is now the form most commonly used, with "Cytherean" less common.

 Demographics

 Like many of the smaller Aegean islands, Kythira's population is decreasing.
-While the island had reached a peak population of about 14,500 in 1864, that has steadily declined mostly due to emigration, both internal (to major urban centres of Greece) and external (to Australia, the United States, Germany) in the first half of the 20th century.
+The island reached a peak population of about 14,500 in 1864, which has since that time steadily declined, mostly due to emigration—both internal (to major urban centres of Greece) and external (to Australia, the United States, Germany).
 Today its population hovers around 3,650 people (2021 census).